auraphp/Aura.Marshal/README.md

 Now we add definitons for each of the entity types in our domain model.
 These do not have to map directly to tables, but it is often the case that they do.
-Because Aura.Marshal does not read schemas, we need to identify explicitly the primary key fields and the relationships (along with the relationship fields).
+Because Aura Marshal does not read schemas, we need to identify explicitly the primary key fields and the relationships (along with the relationship fields).

 First, let's set the basic definitions for each type in the domain model.
 In